 What are Options?

-In a nutshell, an option is a tool that provides financial leverage.
+In a nutshell, they're a tool that provides financial leverage.
 Leverage allows an investor to participate in an investment without having to put down the total cost of that investment.

 For example, let’s assume you wanted to buy a stock that costs $100.
 With a brokerage margin account, you could buy that stock by only putting up $50.
 The broker will lend you the other $50.
 Buying 1 share of stock that cost $100 with only $50 of capital is called leverage.